scottstanie/scottstanie.github.io/_posts/articles/2016-01-15-gps-in-a-nutshell.md

 - It's not an iPhone app
   - Phones have a full GPS receiver inside (looks like a small chip)
 - It's not a service that knows where you are
-  - GPS receivers calcualte their own position internally
+  - GPS receivers calculate their own position internally
 - It's not a system that is unique to America
   - Russia, China, the EU, and India all currently have or are building systems for themselves